DanielVanNoord/AlpacaDiscoveryTests/README.md

  Once the IP Address and Alpaca port of the Device is known the Client can use the management API to query the Device and discover its supported endpoints and functions.

- For testing this uses port 32227 for the broadcasts.
+ For testing this uses port 32227 for the broadcasts and multicasts.

 # Examples